Skip to main content Skip to footer

 Follow-Up Care

-Regardless of the type of Skin Cancer, once a person has had one Skin Cancer, they are at increased risk for the same or other types of Skin Cancer.
-Regular follow-up is recommended, and is best in partnership with your GP and dermatologist.
+Regardless of the type of skin cancer, once a person has had one skin cancer, they are at increased risk for the same or other types of skin cancer.
+Regular follow-up is recommended and is best in partnership with your GP and dermatologist.
 It is very important that you attend follow up appointments/visits with your doctor.
-How often you should attend a follow up can be different, but commonly it is every 3 months for the first 2 years.
+How often you should attend a follow up can be different, but commonly it is every 3 -4 months for the first 2 years.

 If you have had a major resection, involving surgery of the lymph nodes, ongoing follow-up of this area is required, in addition to routine checking of your skin by your GP or dermatologist.